-In Nkom's decision 1 July 2016 the principle of efficiency standard meant 5 per cent market share for MVNO and service provider.
-This was determined on the basis of historical assessments related to markets for voice call termination on mobile networks.
-With information on market development, Nkom has a significantly better basis for making renewed assessments on what should be realistic efficiency standards in the Norwegian market.
-The market development in Norway show that access buyers have significant challenges in obtaining high market shares.
-The regulation should be designed to facilitate efficient providers starting without significant market share.
-In this regulation, the efficiency requirement when testing price terms for MVNO and service provider access will be 3 per cent market share in the business markets and 3 per cent market share in the residential markets.
+Nkom has assessed what should be realistic efficiency standards in the Norwegian market.
+Market development in Norway shows that access seekers face significant challenges in achieving high market shares.
+Regulation should be designed to facilitate efficient providers which start without a significant market share.
+The efficiency requirement for testing price terms for MVNO and service provider access will be 3 per cent market share in the business market, and 3 per cent market share in the residential market.